AndrewT1022/Viz-Dashboard/README.md

-Viz-Dashboaard is a live data solution for VizRT
+Viz-Dashboard is a live data solution for VizRT

 What do I use this for?